 - In a bowl combine the cooked cauliflower with all remaining ingredients.

 - Spread dough out evenly over foil (or stone) - about ¼ to ⅓ of an inch thick.
 The pizza should be about 9-10 inches in diameter.

 - Bake for 25-30 minutes or until the crust is golden, crispy on the edges and cooked through the middle.

 - Top with pizza sauce and toppings.
 Be careful not to add too many heavy toppings as you don't want to weigh down the crust.

 - Broil the pizza for 5 minutes, or until the toppings are hot and the cheese is melted.
 Allow the pizza to cool for 2-3 minutes then cut and serve immediately.

 You can top the pizza with whatever you like, just make sure the toppings are already cooked since you’ll only be broiling the pizza for a few minutes.
-I spread on a layer of my basil lima bean hummus, my favorite homemade pizza sauce (recipe from Ashley of the Edible Perspective), roasted squash and zucchini, roasted eggplant and a sprinkle of the shredded mozzarella, about 2 Tablespoons.
+I like using homemade pizza sauce, sautéed onions and peppers, basil and an extra sprinkle of shredded mozzarella.
 The crust already has cheese so you don’t need much on top.
 Also keep in mind that the cauliflower crust is less firm than most regular dough-based crusts so you don’t want to weigh it down with a ton of ingredients.
 Keep is simple.

-Overall I LOVED this pizza and will definitely be making it again sometime soon – perhaps I’ll even try a vegan version next time.
+Overall I LOVE this pizza and make it anytime I’m craving pizza.
 I hope you all enjoy it as much as I do!